ebsamson3/SwiftOverpassAPI/README.md

 2) Set one or more element types that you wish to query (Any combination of `.node`, `.way` and/or `.relation`)
 3) Filter for elements whose "network" tag's value contains "BART" (case insensitive)
 4) Filter for elements whose "type" tag's value is exactly "route"
 5) Filter for all elements with a "name" tag.
-Can have any assocaited value.
+Can have any associated value.
 6) Query within the specified bounding box
-7) Specify the output type of the query (See output types section)
+7) Specify the output type of the query (See "Choosing a query output type" below)
-8) Build a query string that you pass to the overpass client when making requests to an Overpass API endpoint
+8) Build a query string that you pass to the overpass client that makes requests to an Overpass API endpoint

 The Overpass Query language enables diverse and powerful queries.
 This makes building a catch-all query builder quite difficult.
 For more complicated queries, you may need to create the query string directly: